trygveasp/pysurfex-experiment/README.rst

  * config_exp_observations.toml
  * config_exp_eps.toml

 In addition you will get some other config files used in the tasks.
+An example on how to use it inside a poetry environment ("poetry shell")

 .. code-block:: bash

+ # First make sure you are in a poetry environment after executing "poetry shell"
+ cd ~/projects/pysurfex-experiment
+ poetry shell

  export PYSURFEX_EXPERIMENT_PATH="pysurfex-experiment-clone-dir"
  export HOST_TAG="my-host-tag"